 Instructors are not authorized to extend the time for completion of course work without the Department Chair's approval.
-If an "I" is warranted, the student should request an Incomplete Grade Form from their Program Advisor and then submit the Request for an Incomplete Grade form to the instructor who forwards it to the Department Chair.
+If the student believes an "I" is warranted, the student should contact their Program Advisor to initiate the process.

 An "I" does not affect the GPA and is replaced by the final grade, which is submitted by the instructor after the student completes the remaining work.